CTC by SECTOR

 The Clean Tax Cuts concept (CTC) has been developed collaboratively in 2016 – 2018 by working groups of scholars, think tanks and universities (informally the CTC Working Group) using charrette process, a collaborative expert-level architectural design method.

 Work during 2018 involves refining the most popular idea revealed during our research: The Clean Asset Bond.

 Please see our initial Proposals for the Clean Asset Bond and barrier free clean capital markets.

-Expert groups have designed CTC mechanisms for seven economic sectors (auto, power, clean tech, real estate, farming & forestry, green bonds, oil & gas), tailoring distinct mechanisms for the separate needs of debt vs. equity capital markets.
+Expert groups have designed CTC mechanisms for seven economic sectors (auto, power, clean tech, real estate, farming & forestry, green bonds, oil & gas, plastics), tailoring distinct mechanisms for the separate needs of debt vs. equity capital markets.
 Some of these mechanisms appear potentially very powerful.
 The Columbia University proposal for tax-exempt clean-asset-based green bonds, for example, offers a possible multi-trillion dollar solution, a simple, uniform, technologically-neutral means of accelerating a wide variety of clean infrastructure deployment globally.
 Jigar Shah (SunEdison founder and co-founder of Carbon War Room and Generate Capital) recently wrote that “CTCs could quickly expand to double or triple [the] pace” of clean infrastructure deployment.

 Clean Tax Cuts – All Sectors

 September 5, 2017 – Clean Tax Cuts White Paper

 Grace Richardson Fund, New York City